 While the genetics of ancient humans in Southeast Asia, Siberia, and the Japanese archipelago have been well-studied, little has been known until now about the genetics of ancient humans in northern and southern China.
 Prof. FU and her team found that these Neolithic humans share the closest genetic relationship to present-day East Asians who belong to this “second layer.”
 This suggests that by 9,500 years ago, the primary ancestries composing the genetic makeup of East Asians today could already be found in mainland East Asia.

 While more divergent ancestries can be found in Southeast Asia and the Japanese archipelago, in the Chinese mainland, Neolithic populations already displayed genetic features belonging to present-day East Asians.
 Notably, this includes the Early Neolithic southern East Asians dating to ~8,000 years from this study that should have been “first layer” early Asians, according to the earlier hypothesis.
-In fact, Prof. FU and her team showed that they shared a closer relationship to present-day “second layer” East Asians.
-Thus, the results of the current study fail to support a “two-layer” dispersal model in Neolithic East Asia in this area.
+In fact, Prof. FU and her team showed that they shared a closer relationship with present-day “second layer” East Asians.
+Thus, the results of the current study failed to support a “two-layer” dispersal model in Neolithic East Asia in this area.

 The scientists also found that Early Neolithic East Asians were more genetically differentiated from each other than present-day East Asians are.
 In early Neolithic East Asia from 9,500 BP, a northern ancestry existed along the Yellow River and up into the eastern steppes of Siberia, distinct from a southern ancestry that existed along the coast of the southern Chinese mainland and islands in the Taiwan Strait from 8,400 BP.
 Population movement may have already started impacting East Asians by the Late Neolithic.
-For example, the Late Neolithic southern East Asians may have shared a connection to coastal northern East Asians and the former’s ancestry may have extended north as well.
+For example, the Late Neolithic southern East Asians may have shared a connection with coastal northern East Asians and the former’s ancestry may have extended north as well.

 Genomic research reveals present-day relationship to Neolithic East Asians